lostjared/ats/README.md

 # ats

 Work in progress.
 In early stages still, but the goal of this project is to teach myself more about interpreters.
+This program just plays around with a few different concepts, but borrows a lot of the instructions and concepts from the book "the Atari Assembler".

 to build: